BaliDataMan/airflow-docker-setup-bash-script/README.md

 **BAM!**

-In case you face error while running the bash script, just open the airflow-docker-setup.sh and I have mentioned expected errors in comments with there solution links.
+In case you face error while running the bash script, just open the airflow-docker-setup.sh and I have mentioned few errors in comments with there solution links.